Ireland's very own patron saint St. Brigid's Feast Day is February 1st also as Imbolc.

 Who was Saint Brigid of Kildare?

 St. Brigid, also known as "Mary of the Gael", is a patroness Saint of Ireland.
 Born the daughter of a powerful Irish Chieftain St. Bridget or also spelled Brigid became a nun completely devoted to relieving the misery and hardship of the poor.
-The traditional woven cross is said to have originated during a visit St. Bridget made to a dying Chieftain in which she wove it from rushes on the floor to show the significance of Christian faith.
+The traditional woven cross is said to have originated during a visit St. Bridget made to a dying Chieftain in which she wove it from rushes on the floor to show the significance of the Christian faith.
 The woven rush cross has become synonymous with St. Bridget.

 What is the Meaning of the Saint Brigid's Cross?